divyashah99/LLM-SQL-Retail-Project/README.md

 # LLM SQL End-to-End Project: Talk to a Database

-This is an end to end LLM project based on Google Palm and Langchain.
-I build a system that can talk to MySQL database!
-User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and then executing that query on MySQL database.
+This is an end-to-end LLM project based on Google Palm and Langchain.
+I have developed a system that can communicate with a MySQL database!
+Users can pose questions in natural language, and the system generates answers by converting those questions into an SQL query and then executing that query on a MySQL database.

-Created a database on MySQL where a company might maintain their inventory, sales, and discounts data inside.
-A store manager may ask questions such as,
+I have created a MySQL database where a company can maintain its inventory, sales, and discounts data.
+A store manager may inquire about various aspects, such as:

-- How many white color Adidas t shirts do we have left in the stock?
+- How many white-colored Adidas T-shirts do we have left in stock?
-- How much sales our store will generate if we can sell all extra-small size t shirts after applying discounts?
+- What will be the total sales generated if we sell all extra-small size T-shirts after applying discounts?

-The system is intelligent enough to generate accurate queries for given question and execute them on MySQL database
+The system is intelligent enough to generate accurate queries for the given questions and execute them on the MySQL database.

 ## Project Highlights